bookofproofs/bookofproofs.github.io/_sources/history/19th-century/tait.md

 ### Mathematical Profile (Excerpt):
 * John Tait was a secretary to Walter Francis Scott, the fifth duke of Buccleuch.
-* Peter had two sisters and he began his schooling in the Grammar School in Dalkeith.
-* However, when he was six years old his father died and Peter, with his two sisters and his mother, moved to Edinburgh to live with an uncle John Ronaldson.
 * An Edinburgh banker, John Ronaldson was nevertheless interested in science, in particular in astronomy, geology and with the newly invented photography.
-* He soon interested his young nephew Peter in these subjects and it is fair to say that Peter's interest in science was a direct consequence of his uncle's enthusiasm for the sciences.
-* When the family moved to Edinburgh Peter, of course, had to leave his school in Dalkeith.
 * He next attended a private school in Circus Place Edinburgh, then in 1841, when he was ten years old, he entered Edinburgh Academy.
 * Lewis Campbell, who later became the professor of Greek at the University of St Andrews, and James Clerk Maxwell were one year above Tait at the Academy.
 * In fact Maxwell was slightly younger than Tait so the difference of one year certainly did not reflect their respective ages.